Published March 1, 2021

 You sit up with all the pain a crystallized body offers, emaciated,

 full of ancient stalagmite ribs and thin, shriveled entrails.
 You untangle yourself from your nest’s nutrient-rich feeding tendrils.
 They slither back into the porous walls with a sucking pop.
 You lick your time-bloomed sores, knead the knots of vigilante veins and arteries with the heel of your clawed hand.
 Vision returns slow as flow stone, dripping into clarity.
 When it finally settles into the vivacity you recall, you look out of your skull at the grey-pink ruin of your skin, your many arms, flushed talons, the knotted river of a tail.
 You wonder how long the sickness has kept you beneath the black membrane of sleep.
-PURCHASE ISSUE 002 TO READ MORE.
+READ THE REST FOR FREE, THIS WEEK ONLY.

 The Past, History

 By Aeryn Rudel